 Synthetic Turf of Synthetic Grass

-Often, people will build rooftop decks in urban areas where there isn’t a lot of extra space to build outward.
-This often means people are looking for these rooftop structures to serve as small green spaces in the midst of city life.
-In those cases, people choose to add synthetic turf or synthetic grass.
+People will often build rooftop decks in urban areas where there isn’t a lot of extra space to build outward.
+This means people are sometimes looking for these rooftop structures to serve as small green spaces in the midst of city life.
+In those cases, some people choose to add synthetic turf or synthetic grass.
 Some even convert the area into a small putting green.
 In terms of the construction plan, these structures are built just like decks.
 There’s a substrate base, and the synthetic material is then placed on top of that.

-Generally speaking, PVC is not recommended for rooftop decks.
-It can expand and contract drastically with temperature fluctuations, making it less than ideal for these high-exposure structures.
+PVCGenerally speaking, PVC is not recommended for rooftop decks.
+It can expand and contract drastically with temperature fluctuations, which are common in Virginia and Maryland throughout the year, making it less than ideal for these high-exposure structures.

 If you work with your design and build team, there are lots of creative, nontraditional ways to utilize any rooftop space.
-For more information about how you can customize your rooftop structure, please feel free to contact a representative of Design Builders, Inc., today!
+For more information about how you can customize your rooftop structure in Maryland and Northern Virginia, please feel free to contact a representative of Design Builders, Inc., today!